sdt/Log-Any-Plugin/README.md

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2014 by Stephen Thirlwall.
+This software is copyright (c) 2019, 2017, 2016, 2015, 2014, 2013, 2011 by Stephen Thirlwall.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

+# CONTRIBUTORS

+- José Joaquín Atria <jjatria@gmail.com>
+- Kamal Advani <kamal@namingcrisis.net>